sbv1307/energiAnalyse/README.md

 alias dockerattach='docker attach $(docker ps -q --filter "name=energy-worker")' alias dockermqtt='docker exec -it $(docker ps -q --filter "name=energy-mqtthook") bash'
 ````

 ### **Issues**

+- MQTThook will not handle WILL Topic `(arduino/status)` with payload `buffer_overrun`.

 - **(Solved)** Runnning code on Arduino Ethernet: 1680884581: Client <unknown> disconnected due to protocol error.

+  Delayes added to give hardware time to connect.

 - **(Solved)** Create unike (random) client ID using random ==> random is not really random...

 ````bash
   // if analog input pin 0 is unconnected, random analog
   // noise will cause the call to randomSeed() to generate